White close button

 Table of Contents

-In a nutshell, a customer service performance review is a periodic process designed to keep your customer service team focused on the job and help them develop the ability to handle customers and their queries in the way you want.
+Simply put, a customer service performance review is a periodic process designed to keep your customer service team focused on the job and help them develop the ability to handle customers and their queries effectively.

 This process ensures quality and consistency in your level of service.
-It gives your team members critical feedback, identifies opportunities for growth, and keeps them motivated to perform better.
+It helps you share critical feedback with your team members, identify opportunities for growth, and keep them engaged.

 Increase employee retention

 As a manager, talking to your team members regularly about their performance and giving them actionable feedback goes a long way in helping them feel like you are invested in their success.
-It encourages them to better themselves each day, motivates them, and prevents them from jumping ship.
+It encourages them to better themselves each day and prevents them from jumping ship.

 So as a customer service manager, structuring these conversations into performance reviews can help retain employees for longer.